 Major aim of the journal

-The major aim of the journal is the publishing of the papers in the field of risk governance and control with a major, but not a sole focus on financial markets and institutions issues with prior securing the high standard of quality of the papers through managing the peer and blind reviewing of the papers and further dissemination of research results to make it beneficial both for the reading audience and the reputation of the authors of the papers.
+The major aim of the journal is the publishing of the papers in the field of corporate law and governance with application to both macro and microeconomic issues with prior securing the high standard of quality of the papers through managing the peer and blind reviewing of the papers and further dissemination of research results to make it beneficial both for the reading audience and the reputation of the authors of the papers.

 Key-topics of the journal

 - Shareholder activism and shareholder protection

 - Voting rights

 - Securities regulation

 - Fraud and accounting scandals